diffusiondata/tutorials/messaging/README.md

 Introduction to Diffusion Real-Time Messaging through a simple application using [Diffusion](https://www.pushtechnology.com/product-overview) Cloud.

-These code examples enable users to interact in real-time across various rooms or topics.
+These JavaScript code examples enable users to interact in real-time across various rooms or topics.
+You can also use other programming languages from our [SDKs](https://docs.pushtechnology.com/#sdks), including iOS, Android, C, .NET, and more.

 A set of simple projects, illustrating production and consumption of messages to and from a Diffusion Cloud instance.